kaustubhsridhar/snorkel_tutorials_share/README.md

 Thats all!

+# FYI

-FYI, you can also navigate into visual_relation folder and open "visual_relation_testing.ipynb" and run all cells.
+You can also navigate into visual_relation folder and open "visual_relation_testing.ipynb" and run all cells.
+### But, the seond cell which downloads ~4 GB data of data will take a little time (~15 to 20 mins)